 Arrange a blended intensive program (BIP)

-Together with at least two other universities from two other program countries, universities can organize joint programs for groups of students, teachers and administrative staff.
+Together with at least two other universities from two other program countries, Higher Education Institutions (HEI) can organize and deliver a blended intensive programme (BIP), jointly developed and offered teaching/learning projects.

 Structure

-• The organizing university is the receiving university (coordinating university and receiving university by default) and is responsible for the course and the physical mobility part in the home country.
+- The coordinating HEI in the BIP partnership host the participants (coordinating university and receiving university by default) and is responsible for the overall BIP coordination.

 Agreement

-To be able to send or receive participants in a BIP, a valid Erasmus agreement is required between the sending and receiving higher education institution (which is signed digitally via EWP), or all higher education institutions in the BIP collaboration sign a multilateral Erasmus agreement (paper version).
-If mixed mobility is not included in the agreement, this should be agreed upon separately.
+To be able to send or receive participants in a BIP a valid Erasmus agreement including blended mobility need to be in place between the sending and receiving higher education institution (signed digitally via EWP).
+Higher education institutions in the BIP collaboration can also sign a multilateral Erasmus agreement (paper version).

 Template for Multilateral Inter-Institutional Agreement docx, 91.8 kB.